rpavilanis/FarMarRails/README.md

 ## Best Practices
 - Use git relentlessly
-- Use correct indentation
-- Pair program on difficult problems or to share learning experiences.
+- Pair program on difficult problems and to share learning experiences

 ## Baseline
 Before you start writing _any_ code: